 6 Discoverable and Validate

-By default, when an asset is registered in the Data Hub catalog, it is set to Discoverable, which means that all users can find the asset and see details of it.
+The discoverability is set at a data source level.
+By default, when a data source is registered in the Data Hub catalog, it is set to Discoverable, which means that all users can find the asset and see details of it.
+The Discoverable setting will apply to all datasets that are exposed in the data source.

 When the Discoverable setting is turned off, it will only be visible to the owners of the service and curators and the Data Hub Admin.
 All other users of Data Hub (also through the Data Hub integrations in Studio Pro and Studio) will not be able to see an asset whose discvorabilty is turned off.

 When a data source is set to non-Discoverable, the data source, and the datasets that are exposed cannot be found by other users (except by owners and curators).
-However, there may be instances of the same datasets in the Catalog, from the same apps, that are available through other services that are also published in the Data Hub Catalog.
+However, there may be instances of the same datasets in the Catalog, from the same apps, that are available through other discoverable services.

 To change the discoverability of a service, follow these steps: